akk014/DES222_RayMinder_ProcessJournal/index.md

 ## Development
+We started the development of the RayMinder together with developing the concrete idea and a first app design.
+For the actual development of the app and the hardware we split tasks for a more efficient process.
+As Jofel has never worked with microcontrollers, but has experience with creating websites, she is responsible for the software of our project.
+As I have previously worked with microcontrollers before, my focus is the hardware.
+For this reason, the process journal will focus more on the devolpment of the hardware components.

 ### Idea Development
 The first phase of development was finding the idea itself.
 I had the idea of a UV cap in my mind for longer, as I think it is a very useful product.
 As research showed that similar product already exist on the market, I thought about how that product could be used in a bigger context.
 In that I remembered the Totem Compass (see section Similar Projects), that I saw on TikTok.
 Together as a group, we worked on a possible realization of a combination of the two products.